PSI-edu/spectroscopy-tetracorder/README.md

 The 5.27c1 expert system in the tetracorder.cmds directory has been expanded to 5 microns, though more population of reference features is needed.
-Also many improvemenmts were made based on mapping with the first EMIT data from the International Space Station, and the NASA SSERVI TREX field campaigns from October 2022, including results from the Carnegie Melon Zoe rover which is running tetracorder (with Ubuntu
+Also many improvements were made based on mapping with the first EMIT data from the International Space Station, and the NASA SSERVI TREX field campaigns from October 2022, including results from the Carnegie Melon Zoe rover which is running tetracorder (with Ubuntu